 Booked at the Bell With Regina Marinelli

-Join us at the Book Club at the Bell for an unforgettable discussion of a thoughtful and beautifully written literary novel:
+Join us at the Book Club at the Bell for an unforgettable discussion of a thoughtful and emotionally rich literary novel:

 The Correspondent by Virginia Evans

-Whether you love character driven stories, reflective writing, or books that explore the depth of human relationships, this is a novel that will spark thoughtful and engaging conversation.
+Whether you love character driven fiction, reflective storytelling, or novels that explore the complexity of relationships and identity, this book promises a meaningful and engaging discussion.

 When: August 13, 2026